tdziurko/tdziurko.github.io/_posts/2016-09-02-six-steps-to-improve-your-remote-communication-with-teamspeak.markdown

 Both situations are irritating interruptions.
 To limit their number you can simply:

-1. Disable notifications on almost all events in in Preferences –> Notifications window.
+1. Disable notifications on almost all events in Preferences –> Notifications window.
 I only have “user left/joined/disconnected your channel” enabled.
 2. Switch to “Default Text To Speech” under Preferences –> Notifications –> Sound Pack ![Text to Speech]({{site.baseurl}}/images/team_speak_text_to_speech-1.png)
 4. Download “Text to Speech” voice pack in your native language for your OS.
 This applies only